Energy Company Obligation Explained

 Medium size and large energy suppliers with more than 150,000 customers fit the government energy efficiency scheme measures through approved installers like us.

-If your current energy supplier is not on the list, don’t worry, you may still qualify for the government grant.
+If your current energy supplier is not on the list, don’t worry, you may still qualify for the government energy support grant.
 Just fill in our form, and we will get back to you to confirm whether you meet enough of the other criteria to benefit from the Energy Company Obligation energy saving grant.

 What is the ECOFLEX scheme (LA Flex)?